 Of course, not every trace becomes automatically meaningful, but because of the automaticity of inscription any trace is potentially meaningful.
-To finally come back to Sigmund Freud and his Mystic Writing Pad as the model for human memory, photography - defined not as individual images, but as a composite apparatus that cannot be understood apart from the photographic archive42 - seems to serve much better as such an analogy and supplement, and above all a model, for memory.
+To finally come back to Sigmund Freud and his Mystic Writing Pad as the model for human memory, photography - defined not as individual images, but as a composite apparatus that cannot be understood apart from the photographic archive - seems to serve much better as such an analogy and supplement, and above all a model, for memory.
 Of course, it is less eloquent because it is not a simple object.
 However, it seems much more fruitful to work with this example today, especially if the insertion of photography into Böhme's figure connecting inscription, memory and ruin seems convincing enough.
-This is what Freud has to say regarding the intelligibility of the trace in his metaphor: "[w]e need not be disturbed by the fact that in the Mystic Pad no use is made of the permanent traces of the notes that have been received; it is enough that they are present."43 It is hard not to recognize that today's emphasis on the archive as depository of cultural memory is based on this very logic: the accumulation of traces in place of translation into discourse.
+This is what Freud has to say regarding the intelligibility of the trace in his metaphor: "[w]e need not be disturbed by the fact that in the Mystic Pad no use is made of the permanent traces of the notes that have been received; it is enough that they are present."
+It is hard not to recognize that today's emphasis on the archive as depository of cultural memory is based on this very logic: the accumulation of traces in place of translation into discourse.
 Hence Böhme's revulsion against it, and his pitting of the archive as a history "for nobody" against cultural recall as history's livelihood.
 With the universal archive completed, "there would be no need for consciousness, for the libidinal play of production, embodiment, and renunciation.
-It is then that the ruins would become silent."44 hear Freud already hinting at, it seems impossible to uphold such a sharp distinction between cultural recall and archival apparatus, between the spontaneity of memory and the death inherent in its supplements.
+It is then that the ruins would become silent."

+Yet, if we are to acknowledge the automaticity inherent within the psyche that we hear Freud already hinting at, it seems impossible to uphold such a sharp distinction between cultural recall and archival apparatus, between the spontaneity of memory and the death inherent in its supplements.
 (The distinction between trace and sign is but a reflection of the above distinctions.)
-The photograph, in "its own constitutive process as a luminous trace and its own condition as a field of physically displaced signs",45 proceeds by a certain doubling, and it is only when this doubling is effectuated - sometimes within the photograph itself, but most often in the act of reading, understood as putting the photograph into relationships with other images, one's own affective response, memory, knowledge, sense data, etc. that it becomes meaningful.
-This is what I take Rosalind Krauss to be implying when she talks about "the photograph itself as a complex sort of mirror."46 And when she later reads a mirror in the famous photograph of the mime Charles Debureau by Nadar as a "metaphor for that reflexive seeing which is consciousness", she at the same time posits the camera obscura as a "metaphor for both recording mechanism and mind."47 As Craig Owens has so persuasively argued when speaking about photography,
+The photograph, in "its own constitutive process as a luminous trace and its own condition as a field of physically displaced signs", proceeds by a certain doubling, and it is only when this doubling is effectuated - sometimes within the photograph itself, but most often in the act of reading, understood as putting the photograph into relationships with other images, one's own affective response, memory, knowledge, sense data, etc. - that it becomes meaningful.
+This is what I take Rosalind Krauss to be implying when she talks about "the photograph itself as a complex sort of mirror."
+And when she later reads a mirror in the famous photograph of the mime Charles Debureau by Nadar as a "metaphor for that reflexive seeing which is consciousness", she at the same time posits the camera obscura as a "metaphor for both recording mechanism and mind."
+As Craig Owens has so persuasively argued when speaking about photography, thus conveys an intention to signify.
+Although repetition does not guarantee semiosis, it does suggest its presence and thus becomes, for Lévi-Strauss at least, the "signifier of 48 signification".